SimSCOOD: Systematic Analysis of Out-of-Distribution Generalization in Fine-tuned Source Code Models: SimSCOOD: Sim ulation of S ource C ode O ut- o f- D istribution Scenarios

-Each programming language has its own grammar which is a set of rules to define valid program statements.
+Each programming language has its own grammar, which is a set of rules to define valid program statements.
 Using the grammar, we can parse each program into an abstract syntax tree \cite{graphcodebert} and have access to all of the language elements used in the program.
-For example, we can identify all the \textit{conditional} (E.g., \textit{if}) languages elements of each program.
+For example, we can identify all the programs with \textit{conditional} or specific APIs in the given dataset.
 In this work, we leverage the grammatical information of the programming language to create syntax-based OOD scenarios.
 We use the histogram of language elements to model the syntax distribution of a given source code dataset. \autoref{fig:pipeline} middle shows an example of how we construct a syntax-based OOD scenario by masking out specific language elements.
-To create an OOD scenario, using rejection sampling technique, we sample testing data $\mathcal{\tilde{D}}$ that does not contain certain language elements (e.g., \textit{while}), namely, $\mathcal{\tilde{P}} =\{\text{\textit{while}}\}$.
-We then train our model using $\mathcal{\hat{D}}$ which is the set of data that does not contain \textit{while}, and test the model using $\mathcal{\tilde{D}}$.
-In order to set up systematic syntax-based OOD scenarios, we can replace \textit{while} in $\mathcal{\tilde{P}}$ with a traversal of other language elements.
-Using syntax-based OOD scenarios, in addition to analyzing model behaviors in such OOD, we can also explore the inductive biases from the pre-training procedure for various models.
-For example, we can count the frequencies of different pre-trained models that generate programs with unseen language element.
+To create an OOD scenario, using the rejection sampling technique, we sample testing data $\mathcal{\tilde{D}}$ that contain certain language elements (e.g., \textit{else}), namely, $\mathcal{\tilde{P}} =\{\text{\textit{else}}\}$.
+We then fine-tune our model using $\mathcal{\hat{D}}$ which is the set of data that does not contain \textit{else}, and test the model using $\mathcal{\tilde{D}}$.
+In order to set up systematic syntax-based OOD scenarios, we can replace \textit{else} in $\mathcal{\tilde{P}}$ with other language elements and APIs.
+Using syntax-based scenarios, in addition to analyzing model behaviors in such OOD scenarios, we can also explore if various fine-tuned LLMs can generate unseen language elements.
+For example, we can investigate if the pretrained models can generate specific elements and APIs not seen during fine-tuning.